Reunion and Reconciliation

 25Then they went up from Egypt, and came to the land of Canaan to their father Jacob.
 26They told him, saying, "Joseph is still alive, and indeed he is ruler over all the land of Egypt."
 But he was stunned, for he did not believe them.
 27When they told him all the words of Joseph that he had spoken to them, and when he saw the wagons that Joseph had sent to carry him, the spirit of their father Jacob revived.
 28Then Israel said, "It is enough; my son Joseph is still alive.
 I will go and see him before I die."

 The brothers must have heeded Joseph's admonition because there is no comment made about their trip back home.
 Upon hearing the news, Jacob is overcome by emotion but eventually he believes what he thought was impossible, that his son was still alive.

-The Bible does not say but in their attitude of repentance it may be that the brothers finally unburdened their story.
+The Bible does not say but in their attitude of repentance it may be that the brothers finally unburdened themselves of their story.
 Israel says "Enough!", he does not care about the details, he will see his son again and this is enough.